Full programme and new brochure is now available!

 This improvement in sentiment has fed through to German car and commercial vehicle production as a consequence buying activity has been stronger than expected leading to increased lead times for flat products.
 A similar story is evident in other European markets.
 However, these economic improvements have yet to translate into an improvement in domestic long products demand as continued fiscal tightening and poor credit conditions continue to constrain both public and private spending.

-A summary of this year's conference in Hong Kong can be viewed here
+A summary of the 2013 World Steel conference in Hong Kong can be viewed here